PyBaker/alx-interview/README.md

-Repo for intervieww question to return pascal's tricangle
+#Repo for alx interview questions